…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Jesus said, “… the words that I have spoken to you

 are spirit and are life.”

 John 6:63 (NASB)

-Peter likens the desire to read God’s word to babies craving for milk, that you may grow.
+Peter likens the desire to read God’s word as to babies craving for milk, that you may grow.
 (In the natural, newborn babies desire milk every 3-4 hours.)
-God’s word is our spiritual lifeline, His words are spirit and life, … His words have supernatural power … For when he spoke, the world began!
-It appeared at his command.
-(Psalm 33:9 NLT)
+God’s word is our spiritual lifeline, His words are packed with spirit and life nourishment for life living, … His words have supernatural power .. life giving, life invigorating

 Jeremiah 15:16 (TLB)